 To learn more about the Right to Request Remote Work Bill, click here.

 At Surf Accounts, our two main products, Surf Accounts and Surf Accounts Production, are both cloud-based, which helps keep remoting working a smooth process.
-Surf Accounts is an online bookkeeping software, and Surf Accounts Production is an online accounts production software.
+Surf Accounts is an online bookkeeping software, and Surf Accounts Production is an Surf Accounts Production.
 Both packages are integrated, allowing users of the two to seamlessly use both their features from the one system.

 The cloud nature of both software makes them perfect for remote working.
 Cloud allows users to securely access, edit, and share documents via an internet connection, permitting employees to work from any device, any location, and at any time.
 For your employees who work remotely, having a cloud system can allow them full and secure access to company files, meaning their working capabilities are not affected.

-If you produce year-end accounts, our accounts production software, Surf Accounts Production is the perfect choice for you.
+If you produce year-end accounts, our Surf Accounts Production, Surf Accounts Production is the perfect choice for you.
 It offers many time-saving accounts production features, such as automatic compliance updates, e-signing, and multiple formats tailored to your clients’ entity types.
 For your bookkeeping clients, our bookkeeping software, Surf Accounts, has numerous accounting features which can benefit your business and save you time, such as smart invoicing, bank reconciliation, recurring payments, and an inbuilt CRM system.

 To schedule a free live one to one demo of Surf Accounts or Surf Accounts Production, click below.